Ruby-Starter-Kits/.github/README.md

 # .github
-The default files for all Ruby-Starter-Kits projects
+The default files for all Ruby-Starter-Kits projects.